NARU’s role is to provide the national coordination required to ensure these capabilities remain interoperable

 The NHS is obligated to provide care to those caught inside the inner cordon of high-risk emergencies.
 Ambulance personnel cannot rely on other responding agencies to provide clinical care and extrication from these environments.
-Hence, a series of special capabilities allow the NHS to extend its reach into high-risk environments which is essential to save life and improve clinical outcomes.
+Accordingly, a series of special capabilities allow the NHS to extend its reach into high-risk environments which is essential to help save lives and improve clinical outcomes.

 In extending its reach, the NHS has also extended its legal duty of care, both to employees and to those critically in need of its services.
 It has simultaneously increased its exposure to risk.
 The capabilities that facilitate this care must, therefore, be subject to clear standards and a consistent safe system of work.